-Within 48 hours of an observed release of leachate, the facility shall report the release to the Solid Waste Management Program of EPD.
-Within 7-days of reporting the leachate release to EPD, the facility will initiate the sampling and analysis of all surface water and/or underdrain monitoring points for the appropriate chemical constituents listed in this guidance.
-EPD may request additional analyses depending on site conditions.
-In addition, any area where leachate is observed leaving the permitted property boundary will also be sampled.
+Within 48 hours of a release of leachate that was uncontained for more than 24 hours and/or has reached outside the lined area of the facility, the facility shall report the release to the Solid Waste Management Program and the local District Office of EPD.
+Within 7-days of reporting the leachate release to EPD, the facility will initiate the sampling and analysis of all surface water and/or underdrain monitoring points for the appropriate chemical constituents listed in this guidance, along with additional site-specific analyses that may be requested by EPD based on site conditions.
+In addition, any area where leachate is observed leaving the permitted facility boundary will also be sampled.
 This additional sampling may include, but not limited to, soil, sediment and surface water sampling.
 Sampling of these locations will be conducted every 7-days while a leachate release continues at the facility.
+Sampling may stop when the release has been contained or when the results show no more impact from the release.